gauravk95/audio-visualizer-android/README.md

 | avSpeed     | Defines the speed of the animation - **slow**, **medium** and **fast** |
 | avGravity     | Updates position of the visualizers - **top** and **bottom** (N/A for Blob and Blast Visualizers) |
 | avWidth     | Describes the width of the line if `avType is outline`, in case of Bar Visualizer, defines width of the bar  |

+## Contribute

+Found a bug or have an idea/feature request or any other help needed.
+Please suggest or report them [here](https://github.com/gauravk95/audio-visualizer-android/issues)

+I am always open to new suggestions and good contributions.

 ## License:
 ```